 - Ability to work with adult learners

 TERMS OF EMPLOYMENT

 Salary based on state and local salary schedules

-The preceding job description was designed to indicate the general nature and level of work performed by employees within this classification.
+The preceding was designed to indicate the general nature and level of work performed by employees within this classification.
 It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities and qualifications required of employees to this job.